Hyp3r-3y3/wordlists/README.md

 # wordlists
-2 Wordlist + python program.
+2 Wordlists + python program.

 I built 2 wordlists, using a list of names and a program I wrote in python.
 One is with English names and one with Italian names.
 How is the wordlist structured?